opencasestudies/ocs-bp-vaping-case-study/README.md

 ### Motivation

-Recent research suggests that overall use of tobacco by youths (middle shcool and high school aged students) has increased in the last few years, despite longer trends of declined use in previous years.
+Recent research suggests that overall use of tobacco by youths (middle school and high school aged students) has increased in the last few years, despite longer trends of declined use in previous years.
 This increase has been attributed to a rapid and dramatic increase in the use of e-cigarettes and other vaping products starting in 2017.
 This case